erizov/Professor/semester_7/lecture_39_operating_systems/process_scheduling/README.md

 2. Analyze time and space complexity using Big O notation
 3. Identify when to use this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
-5. Apply this algorithm to solve real-world problems
+5. Apply this approach to solve real-world problems

 ### Short Description

-OS algorithms that determine which process runs on CPU at any given time, managing resource allocation.
-Solves problems like CPU utilization, fairness, and responsiveness in multitasking systems.
+OS algorithms that determine whichoperations runs on CPU at any given time, managing resource allocation.
+Addresses CPU utilization, fairness, and responsiveness in multitasking systems.
 Example: Round-robin scheduling giving each process equal time slices, ensuring all processes make progress.
-Works by maintaining process queues, selecting next process based on scheduling algorithm, and context switching between processes.
+Operates by maintainiprocedureess queues, selecting next process based on scheduling algorithm, and context switching between processes.

 **Key Characteristics:**
 - **Time Complexity**: Varies